algosup/2022-2023-project-1-smart-signage-Project-3-group/Technical.md

 ## e.
 Alternate Solutions

-We can see this problem from a different perspective and propose a different approach to solving it.
-One of the point that we can discuss and why use Lora instead of Wifi. <br>
+We can see this problem from a different perspective and propose a different approach to solve it.
+One of the point that we can discuss is why use Lora instead of Wifi. <br>
-With a 4G card and an internet connection dedicated to the device we can think that is the good solution for this problem but it's not.
-One of the reason that we can't use Wifi it's because a large part of the market of SignAll are bank and insurance.
-Use a wifi network in these type of shops increase the risk of hacks and data leaks.
+With a 4G card and an internet connection dedicated to the device we can think that it is the good solution for this problem but it isn't.
+One of the reason that we can't use Wifi it's because a large part of the market of SignAll are banks and insurances.
+Using a wifi network in these type of shops increases the risk of hacks and data leaks.
 # 4. Further Considerations
 ## a.
 Impact on other teams